sradevski/aida/docs/reference/endpoints-model.md

       response: {
         '302': {
           description:
-            'Redirect to the specified strategy, which will in turn perform a callback on authorization',
+            'Redirect to the specified strategy, which will, in turn, perform a callback on authorization',
           headers: {
             location: OauthLocationHeader,
           },